DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 - 2 Generic Mana

 ### Tempest Ward
-"A shield of light and thunder."
+"A wall of light and thunder."
 - Gain 10 Block.
 - If attacked this turn, deal 4 Lightning damage to all enemies.